CH6832/theoretical-foundations/README.md

 # Theoretical Foundations for Multidisciplinary Projects

 This repository provides a theoretical foundation across multiple disciplines—financial engineering, mathematics, physics, and software engineering—supporting both academic learning and practical application.
+All content is at MIT Niveau, ensuring high-quality educational resources.

 ## Table of Contents